programmfabrik/easydb-documentation/en/sysadmin/installation/installation.md

 The order of the five commands shown here are important to follow, as they fulfill the dependencies between the components.

-Particularly at the first start we recommend a waiting time of 10 seconds between the components so that the initial data structures can be created.
+Particularly at the first start we recommend a waiting time of 20 seconds between the components so that the initial data structures can be created.

+Each time between the start of Elasticsearch and easydb-server you may need a waiting time between 10 and 60 seconds, depending on hardware and accumulated data.

 Details in this guide will be updated together with the easydb.